Studying Immigration in the US

 In 2013 a comprehensive immigration reform bill passed the US Senate.
 We heard from political hacks masquerading as academics.
 We heard from ideologues masquerading as law-makers.
-We could have heard more from anthropologists studying immigration.
+We could have heard much more from anthropologists studying immigration.
+The American Anthropological Association issued a well-founded Statement on Immigration.
+Alisse Waterston included this post in her edited collection World on the Move: Migration Stories as her finale for Open Anthropology.

 Anthropology combines statistics and big-picture research with ethnography and detailed examination.
-Here are some anthropologists studying immigration who immediately come to mind.
-Ready for the Sunday morning talk-show circuit!
+Here are some anthropologists studying immigration.

-Gomberg-Muñoz also published 2012 Public Anthropology Year in Review: Actually, Rick, Florida Could Use a Few More Anthropologists.
+Gomberg-Muñoz also wrote the 2012 Public Anthropology Year in Review: Actually, Rick, Florida Could Use a Few More Anthropologists.
+Gomberg-Muñoz references my Anthropology–Best Major to Change Your Life in her review article.
+Thanks!

 - Josiah McC.
 Heyman has been studying border issues, immigration, and political economy for many years.
 He deftly navigates both theoretical and applied anthropology, and is involved with the Immigration Policy Center.
 He’s also a very nice and incredibly generous person–he helped me through my own fieldwork, thinking, and writing.
 Heyman wrote a policy-oriented book published by the American Anthropological Association, Finding a Moral Heart for U.S. Immigration Policy.
 In 2008, Heyman revisited that book in Anthropology News, Tough Questions in the US Immigration Debate: